grafana/terraform-provider-grafana-adaptive-metrics/docs/resources/exemption.md

 - `disable_recommendations` (Boolean) When set to true, the recommendations service will exempt this metric from consideration.
 - `keep_labels` (List of String) The array of labels to keep; labels not in this array will be aggregated.
 - `reason` (String) An optional string detailing the reason(s) for this exemption.
-- `segment` (String) WARNING: contact Grafana Cloud support before use.
-This feature is in private preview and may change without notice, including in ways that may break your configuration.
-The id of the segment to create an exemption for.
+- `segment` (String) The id of the segment to create an exemption for.

 ### Read-Only